annad2694/sep10-freedom-project/tool/learning-log.md

 ### 3/23/35:
-I learned about many differnt lights that I can incoporate in my freedom project to add style or just for the purposes of my hardware devices aswell.
+I learned about many different types of lights that I can incorporate into my freedom project to add style or serve the purposes of my hardware devices as well.
 <p> There are five differernt lights </p>

 * Directional Light